1924 British Mount Everest expedition: Third: Mallory and Irvine

 While Somervell and Norton ascended, Mallory and Bruce had climbed down to Camp III (ABC) and returned to the Camp IV (North Col) with oxygen.

 On 5 June Mallory and Irvine were in Camp IV.
 Mallory spoke with Norton about his selection of Sandy Irvine as his climbing partner.
 Since Norton was the expedition leader after the illness of Bruce, and Mallory was the chief climber, he decided not to challenge Mallory's plan, in spite of Irvine's inexperience in high-altitude climbing.
 Irvine was not chosen primarily for his climbing abilities; rather, it was due to his practical skill with the oxygen equipment.
-Mallory and Irvine had also become fast friends since they shared a lot of time aboard ship to India, and Mallory considered the personable 22-year-old as "strong as an ox".
+Mallory and Irvine had also become fast friends since they shared a lot of time on board SS California to India, and Mallory considered the personable 22-year-old as "strong as an ox".

-On 6 June, Mallory and Irvine departed for Camp V at 8:40 am with eight porters.
+On 6 June, Mallory and Irvine departed for Camp V at 8:40 a.m. with eight porters.
 They carried the modified oxygen apparatus with two cylinders as well as a day's ration of food.
 Their load was estimated to be 25 lbs each.
 Odell took their picture, which would end up being the last close up picture taken of the pair alive.
 The film The Epic of Everest captures a scene from that day of a party of ten people moving up the ridge, but at over two miles distance, only tiny figures can be seen.
 That evening shortly after 5 pm, four of the porters returned from Camp V with a note from Mallory which said, "There is no wind here, and things look hopeful."